eacz/nest-shop/README.md

 yarn start:dev
 ```

-7. Execute SEED to have example data to test
+7. Execute SEED to have example data to test (you will have to create an user manually because the route its protected to admin roles, or comment the @Auth() line)

 ```
 {{url}}/api/seed